 Are you looking for a job?
-The New Jersey One-Stop Career Centers is the place to start.
+A New Jersey One-Stop Career Center is the place to start.
 Located throughout New Jersey, One-Stop Career Centers offer services (free of charge) to help you develop the skills needed to succeed in a 21st century work environment.

 New Jersey offers multiple avenues for gaining the additional training you may need as you work towards re-employment.
 From Adult Basic Education to On the Job (OJT) training, there are programs to fit a variety of jobseekers' circumstances.
-Find out about qualifying for financial aid and training grants as well.
+Find out about the programs LWD offers as well as many other training programs available throughout the State.

 The New Jersey Division of Vocational Rehabilitation Services (DVRS) provides services that enable individuals with disabilities to find jobs or keep their existing jobs.
 For over 80 years, the mission of the New Jersey federal/state vocational rehabilitation system has been to help people with disabilities prepare for and obtain work that is consistent with their abilities, strengths, priorities, and capabilities.